TASVideos

 Fighting

-Attack as early as possible.
+Attack as early as possible

 Fire a long-range weapon as early into the battle as possible, as long as the projectile will damage the boss.
 This moment could be the first frame on which the character can use its weapon after a delay (e.g., dialogue).
 In a side-scroller, the moment could be just before the boss appears on the screen, because the character — after discharging its weapon — will scroll the screen when it continues moving toward the boss.
 After the first shot, make the character continuously attack the boss on the earliest frame that the boss will accept damage.

-Hit the boss before the boss fight begins
+Hit the boss before the fight begins

 In some cases, it might be possible to hit the boss before it seems possible.

-Find the weak spot.
+Find the weak spot

 Sometimes particular sections of the boss may not accept damage or may accept damage but not be essential to the death of the boss.
 The player should know where an attack on the boss will actually contribute to the death of the boss.